 10. Do You Click?

 In these cost-conscious times, if you have photographic skills, that can be a huge plus.
-Cookbook photography and styling is very expensive, costing nearly $1k per photo.
+Cookbook photography and styling is very expensive, costing $500 and up, per photo.
 So imagine the budget for a book with fifty, full-color professional photos.
 (And often the price of the book reflects that.)

 If you are a good photographer, or are willing to learn, that can work to your advantage nowadays.
 If you can do a good job and save the publisher some money, that just might be a major plus in your favor during these cash-strapped times.
 Include samples in your proposal, but make sure they’re the very best you’re capable of doing.